our-story-media/ourstory-resources/doc_gen/quickstart/README.md

 <Leader>

-The Dashboard is the software that powers your Indaba deployment.
+The Indaba Kit is the software and hardware that powers your Indaba deployment in the field.

 </Leader>